 Our ability to distribute our merchandise to our store locations in a timely manner is essential to the efficient and profitable operation of our business.
 We have two distribution centers located in Savannah, Georgia, one of which also serves as our corporate headquarters, and a distribution center in Darlington, South Carolina.
-We are in the process of doubling the size of our Darlington, South Carolina distribution center, which we expect will support our growth plans through 2010.
+Together, these facilities provide distribution capacity to support twice our current sales volume.
 Any natural disaster or other disruption to the operation of any of these facilities due to fire, hurricane, other natural disaster or any other cause could damage a significant portion of our inventory or impair our ability to stock our stores and process product returns to suppliers adequately.